-Knowing exactly when to use a hyphen or space between compound words gets tricky.
+Knowing when to use a hyphen or space between compound words can be tricky.
 The easiest way to learn when to use each is by becoming familiar with seeing compound words in print.
-Reading great books builds children’s vocabulary and helps them know when to hyphenate compound words!
+Reading great books like those on our FREE Book List builds children’s vocabulary and helps them know when to hyphenate compound words!

 Hyphenated compound words are easy to identify by a hyphen, rather than a space, used between each word.
 The rules for when to use a hyphen in a compound word can be a bit confusing.

 For example, in the sentence, “He took a year-long journey through South America,” a hyphen is used between the words year and long because the words are used as an adjective.